DeviPriyaRajeswariKotagiri/Testing/README.md

 ### ii.
 Events Produced And Events Consumed

 Kafka is one of  the ways to achieve publish-subscribe based messaging system in Microservices.
-For more information on How to produce and consume events , please check references.
+For more information on How to produce and consume events , please check references.[Events Produced And Events Consumed](https://github.com/Kunalk/spring-kafka-pubsub )

 ### iii.
 Dependent Downstream Services
 Describe the dependent services in your application.